-A 20-gallon tank can house 5 Amano shrimp with abundant space for grazing.
+A 20-gallon tank can house five amano shrimps with abundant space for grazing.
 Put live plants in it for mimicking their habitat in the wild.
 It will be better if the tank is longer than the vertical height.
 This is because shrimps mostly dwell on the substrates and will have enough space to forage.

-For knowing how many Amano shrimps can you keep in a tank, check out my article on How Many Amano Shrimp Per Gallon?
+For knowing how many amano shrimps can you keep in a tank, check out my article How Many Amano Shrimp Per Gallon?

 Amano Shrimps Growth Process

-Amano’s growth process is unusual than other freshwater shrimps.
-Amano requires brackish water for breeding, but when they develop from larvae, they will return to freshwater for the rest of their lives.
-The transformation from larvae to adult is a semi molting process.
-This means that unlike caterpillars turning into a butterfly, Amano shrimp pupae and larvae won’t have full metamorphosis like butterflies.
+Amano’s growth process is more unusual than other freshwater shrimps.
+Amanos require brackish water for breeding, but when they develop from larvae, they will return to freshwater for the rest of their lives.
+The transformation from larvae to adults is a semi-molting process.
+This means that unlike caterpillars turning into a butterfly, amano shrimp pupae and larvae won’t have full metamorphosis like butterflies.

-During an Amano fry’s growth, they will molt and take several days to develop a new shell.
-During this phase, they will be vulnerable to predator attacks as they won’t have a hardened shell to protect them.
+During an amano fry’s growth, it will molt and take several days to develop a new shell.
+During this phase, it will be vulnerable to predator attacks as it won’t have a hardened shell to protect itself.

-Often the improper water parameters hamper Amano shrimps molting.
+Often improper water parameters hamper amano shrimp’s molting.
 Therefore, you need to maintain the right water parameter for your shrimps.